SLawsonWoods/zillow_project/README.md

 ____________________________________________________________________________________
 **Executive Summary - Conclusions & Next Steps**

-I found that of the regression models I created, Logistic Regression and Lasso Lars, the Logistic Regression models both outperformed the baseline model at predicting housing price.
+I found that of the regression models I created Logistic Regression and Lasso Lars, both models outperformed the baseline model at predicting housing price.

-I chose the Logistic Regression model because it reduced the MSE or error in prediction by 9 cents more than the Lasso Lars model on train and $5.02 on validate predicting housing price, my target value.
+I chose the Logistic Regression model because it reduced the MSE or error in prediction by 9 cents more than the Lasso Lars model did on train and and reduced the error by $5.02 on validate when predicting housing price, my target value.

 With more time I would like to investigate how homes with pools drive the tax_value as this seems to be an element that could be a driver.

 ____________________________________________________________________________________
 **Key takeaways and Recommendations**

-Since we now know bathroom count and square footage have a strong linear relationship with the value of a home, we can expect homes with more bathrooms and/or more square feet will coordinate with higher tax valued homes in the three counties we focused on.
+Since we now know bathroom count and square footage have a strong linear relationship with the value of a home, we can expect homes with more bathrooms and/or more square feet will correlate with higher tax valued homes in the three counties we focused on.

 ____________________________________________________________________________________
 **Reproduce My Project**